 “So?
 Where is everybody?” — Enrico Fermi

-We live in a world in which psychologists have just about proven conclusively that eyewitness reports are usually contradictory and crappy, where the awareness test is a thing a bunch of have people have been exposed to, where even before we get into the fact that we’re discussing mythology we’re looking at the evidence these scientists — namely, witness accounts — being skewed.
+We live in a world in which psychologists have just about proven conclusively that eyewitness reports are usually contradictory and crappy, where the awareness test is a thing many people have been exposed to, where even before we get into the fact that we’re discussing mythology we’re looking at the evidence these scientists — namely, witness accounts — being skewed.
 Perception is one of those tricksy things that you have to allow for, and these guys don’t.

 We’ve only been pumping stuff into space for a few decades.
 In terms of interstellar distances and travel, that’s nothing.
 It takes the average American, traveling alone, quite a bit of time to cross to the other side of our globe.
 Think of how long it takes our bureaucracy to do that.
 As far as how I prefer to solve Fermi’s paradox, I think it makes perfect sense that they — whoever they may be — aren’t here yet.
 Things take time, and a few hundred years isn’t very long at all in the grand scheme of things, and however special we think we are, there are an awful lot of potentially habitable planets out there.

-How do you guys explain the (apparent) lack of alien involvement in our lives?
+How do y'all explain the (apparent) lack of alien involvement in our lives?